 Our convenient remote coaching sessions enable you to receive quality education without the need to travel!

-Our experience shows that the best way to prepare for your USMLE Step 2 CS exam is to attend the C3NY three day workshop.
-However, if it is not possible for you to travel to NYC, we can still help you succeed on your Step 2 CS exam with our unique Skype Coaching Program.
+Our experience shows that the best way to prepare for your USMLE Step 2 CS exam work with qualified standardized patients in person.
+However, if it is not possible for you to do so, we can still help you succeed on your Step 2 CS exam with our unique Skype Coaching Program.
 This program is also available for our workshop participants who want additional practice after the workshop ends.

 Our Skype Coaching Sessions are led by qualified SP/Medical Educators who have extensive experience in teaching communication skills, history taking, and physical examination skills, and who have logged many, many hours evaluating and preparing students to take the USMLE Step 2 CS exam.
 They have worked with us at C3NY, at our affiliate institutions, including the New York College of Podiatric Medicine, Albert Einstein College of Medicine, and SUNY Downstate College of Medicine, and at many other institutions as well.
 We require the SP/Medical Educators who lead our Skype Sessions to have worked with C3NY for a minimum of five years before being eligible to work as Skype Coach.